From Afterthought to Infrastructure: How AI Config Evolves in a Real Project

 Commit 3fc8c14f: ACE pipeline complet, 12 Architecture Decision Records, compound engineering patterns, 43 files in one commit.
 The configuration had matured to the point where it could start encoding how to evolve itself.

-The 5th phase isn’t just “more rules”.
-It’s the configuration capturing meta-patterns: how to coordinate agents, how to structure research before implementation, how to extract learnings after each task.
-The system started codifying its own methodology.
+Phase 5 goes past “more rules”.
+The configuration starts capturing meta-patterns: how to coordinate agents, how to structure research before implementation, how to extract learnings after each task.
+The system began codifying its own methodology.

 April 2026: The Context Diet